 Most Common Diseases Spread by Mouse Droppings in the United States

-The types of diseases spread by mice depends to a significant degree on the geographic location of the rodents.
+The types of diseases spread by mice depend to a significant degree on the geographic location of the rodents.
 There are three diseases that can be transmitted via mouse droppings to people in the U.S.A.
 These are:

 - Rat Bite Fever